bmorrall/fun_with_json_api/README.md

 }
 ```

-Calling `FunWithJsonApi.find_resource(params, UserDeserializer)`, will return the User.
+Calling `FunWithJsonApi.find_resource(params, UserJsonApiResource)`, will return the User.

 A document with an empty data attribute: